-This sleepy little beach town on Mexico’s Pacific Coast is actually one of the countries Pueblo Mágicos (Magical Towns), and yet it’s still relatively unknown.
+This sleepy little beach town on Mexico’s Pacific Coast is actually one of the country’s Pueblo Mágicos (Magical Towns).
+And yet it’s still relatively unknown.

 It’s got a laid back, welcoming vibe and you quickly come to understand that it’s the kind of town where people come to visit and just never leave.
 In fact the very first guy that we met was a shirtless, shoeless Italian dude walking his two dogs down to the beach.